golfmak 2010

 HOW MUCH SHOULD I OFFER?

 You need only to make an offer that addresses the real value of the property, your interests, and your financial capabilities (I can help you determine that).
-December 2004: Banks and lenders lend on golf courses based on the ability of the business to repay the loan.
+UPDATE April 2012: Banks and lenders lend on golf courses based on the ability of the business to repay the loan.
 If a golf course makes no money, it may be all but worthless in the eyes of a lender.
-Many golf course sellers in 2004-5 are taking a financial bath, as competition has been eating up profits of late.
-Sometimes upside potential can be un-quantifyable and even unattainable.
+Many golf course sellers in 2012 are taking a financial bath, as competition has been eating up profits of late.
+Sometimes upside potential can be un-quantify able and even unattainable.
+IN 2012 I BELIEVE YOU NEED TO CONDUCT A FULL FEASIBILITY STUDY FOR THE/A SUBJECT GOLF COURSE, BECAUSE SO MUCH HAS CHANGED SINCE THE COURSE WAS CREATED.

 Don't waste your time and money pursuing a deal that doesn't make sense.
-In my opinion, if a golf course isn't’t making money it isn't worth anything.
+In my opinion, if a golf course isn't making money it's not worth anything.
 Walk away from outrageous deals, no matter what they say about upside.
-Stick to a safe formula based on multiples of earnings.
-Don't pay over 10 time earnings, unless it is a brand new golf course!
-I'm talking reliable earnings over the past five years.
-Even those earnings can be misleading if maintenance has been lax over those years.
+Stick to a safe formula based on multiples of earnings, or the results of your own feasibility study.
+Don't pay over 10 time earnings, unless it is a brand new golf course and it passes your feasibility study!
+If you're paying a multiple of earnings I'm talking reliable earnings over the past five years.
+Even those earnings can be misleading if maintenance has been lax over the same period.
 Of course, that's where I come in.
 I can provide an opinion on what the real earnings are for a golf course by studying their revenues, rounds and expenses and matching that information with the condition of the property.
-December 2004: I watched a buyer spend money and time chasing a deal that was all but impossible.
+UPDATE April 2012: I watched a buyer spend money and time chasing a deal that was all but impossible.
 Don't kid yourself!
 To own a golf course you must be able to afford it!
 Dreaming about the no-money down golf course will waste your time and everybody else involved.

 To be sure, operational standards remain pretty comparable in shared golf course neighborhoods - subject to adjustments.
-I can usually tell by what the subject shows in maintenance expenses whether a deferred maintenance situation may be the reason for higher earnings - which may then be false.
+I can usually learn by what the subject shows in maintenance expenses whether a deferred maintenance situation may be the reason for higher earnings - which may then be false.
 I can form an opinion, because I've studied cash flows from hundreds of golf courses all over North America.
-Matching financial activity with my physical inspection can reveal the subject's 'real' character.
-Remember that I was once an owner!
+Matching financial activity with a physical inspection can reveal the subject's 'real' character.
+Remember, I was once an owner!

 HOW MUCH SHOULD YOU DEPOSIT WITH YOUR OFFER?